 What constitutes a hit-and-run accident in California?
 How does the law support hit-and-run accident victims?
 What steps should you take if you were injured by a driver who fled the scene?
-Here is a complete guide to hit-and-run accidents and how the law supports victims.
+Here is a complete guide to hit-and-run accidents and how a car accident lawyer can help.

 What Is a Hit-and-Run Accident in California?

 An accident in California is considered a hit-and-run any time the at-fault driver does not voluntarily offer their information to the affected parties.
 Most often, when we think of hit-and-runs, we think of drivers that flee the scene after hitting another car.

 However, an accident can still be considered a hit-and-run even if the driver does initially stop their car.
 If, when asked by the affected parties, the driver refuses to offer their information and leaves before doing so, this is also a hit-and-run.

 Typically, the victim of a car accident collects the insurance information of the at-fault driver.
 This allows them to file a personal injury claim and recover related damages.
 Without that information, the victim is left with limited options.